SamOmokan/capstone/README.md

-# capstone
+# Sentiment Analysis for Capstone project.
-Capstone data analysis
+This is a sentiment and comparative analysis of r/Monzo and r/UKPersonalFinance.